“Let me tell you about the birds and the bees and the flowers and the trees” — that tune would date some of us who were teens in the 60′s

 Fruit tree pollination equates to sexual reproduction and fruit development.
 Without pollination, fruit trees would not bear fruit.
 After pollination, the pollen germinates once it’s transferred from the stamen (male) to the pistil (female).
 This results in fertilization*, and the seed develops.
 Bees play a huge role in the process!

-*not to be confused with fertilizers, which replenish soil nutrients to feed the trees
+*not to be confused with fertilizers, which add elements to the soil.

 Fruit trees fit into the following categories